hexadivine/ctf_writeups/notes/tools/nmap/README.md

 - `-sL`: tells nmap to simply list the targets **without** actually scanning them, meaning it will resolve and display the host-names and IP addresses of the specified range.
 - `-n`: tells nmap not to perform DNS resolution

+### Nmap Reverse-DNS Lookup

+Nmap’s default behaviour is to use reverse-DNS online hosts.
+Because the hostnames can reveal a lot, this can be a helpful step.
+However, if you don’t want to send such DNS queries, you use `-n` to skip this step.

 ### Nmap Host Discovery

 `nmap` perform host discovery using `-sn` flag.
 By default it uses ping request.